-Told in flashbacks by Rafiki to Kiara, the story reveals the rise of one of the Pride Lands' greatest kings.
-Mufasa, an orphaned cub lost and alone, meets Taka, a sympathetic heir to a royal bloodline.
-This chance encounter sparks an intense brotherhood that is put to the ultimate test as they embark on a dangerous journey alongside a group of misfits to evade a threatening enemy and find their place in the Circle of Life.
+Told in flashbacks by Rafiki to Kiara, the daughter of Simba and Nala, this origin story reveals the rise of one of the Pride Lands' greatest kings.
+It follows Mufasa as an orphaned cub, lost and alone, until he meets a sympathetic lion named Taka—the heir to a royal bloodline.
+The chance meeting sets in motion an expansive journey of an extraordinary group of misfits searching for their destiny—their bonds tested as they work together to evade a threatening and deadly foe.

 Information |